New Patients

 Before your treatment starts, we will explain to you in a clear way:

-• What we found in the examination
+• What we found in your examination

 The receptionist or chiropractor will explain the cost of the treatment.